-Today marks my ten year anniversary in screenwriting.
-I like to think I have quite a bit to show for it now I’m a writer-producer with a few feature films, my own production company, a book on craft, and a script hosting platform to my name.
-That said, I’ve lost a lot too in a bid to survive long enough to break in.
+Today marks my ten-year anniversary in screenwriting.
+I like to think I have quite a bit to show for it now that I’m a writer-producer with a few feature films, my own production company, a book on craft, and a script hosting platform to my name.
+That said, I’ve lost a lot too, in a bid to survive long enough to break in.
 It’s been a hell of a journey that’s tested the fortitude of my mental health to its limits.
 Something I’m sure many of you can relate to.
 Let’s take a look back down memory lane and see what lessons have been learned.

 Year 1 (2012)